• info@translationsimple.com

 Article 6 (Consent)

 a.
 When the service provider collects a user's personal information, the consent of the user must be obtained.
-However, exceptions are made in the cases of the following subparagraphs:

 1. Where there are special provisions under the Act on Promotion of Information and Communications Network Utilization or other applicable laws